wp-plugins/ibs-events/readme.txt

 4 Admin | IBS Events |ALL or Add New.

 == Frequently Asked Questions ==
 How can I display all the ibs_events I have created?
-It is nesessary to create a post template for your theme if your theme does not support display of custom post-types.
+Use the shortcode [ibs-list-events] or the IBS Events widget.
+How can I see IBS Events posts in my blog?
+Set IBS Events Admin option "Post IBS Events"

 == Screenshots ==
 1. Adding an IBS Event post.